-At the tip of the eastern U.S., Maine shines with this maritime history, lighthouses and abundant lobsters.
-Then there is its wicked everything, from whoopie pies to its winters.
-The largest city offers an urban place to explore whether on a road trip or a cruise trip excursion.
-With lighthouses leading the way, visitors will also find place to enjoy lobsters, chowders and wicked baked goods along with shopping.
-Read on for top things to do in Portland Maine.
+Maine shines with its maritime history, lighthouses and abundant lobsters at the tip of the eastern U.S. Then there is its wicked everything, from its whoopie pies to its slippers to its winters.
+Maine’s largest city offers an urban place to explore, shop and sample.
+With lighthouses leading the way, visitors will also find a place to enjoy lobsters, chowders and wicked baked goods.
+Here are the top things to do in Portland, Maine.

 Portland Head Light